ks1024/git-cheat-sheet/README.md

 git init [project-name]
 ```

-Create a working copy of a local repository
+Clone a remote repository to your local machine

 ```
 git clone /path/to/repository